openAMRobot/OpenAMR_UI_package/README.md

 **Open-source accessibility:** As an open-source project, OpenAMR\_UI is freely available for use and modification.
 This grants users the flexibility to adapt it to their specific requirements and project goals.

-**ROS compatibility:** OpenAMR\_UI seamlessly integrates with ROS Noetic, a widely adopted framework for robot development.
+**ROS2 compatibility:** OpenAMR\_UI seamlessly integrates with ROS2 Jazzy, a widely adopted framework for robot development.
 This compatibility ensures its functionality with a broad spectrum of robots and sensor systems.

 **Architecture description**
 ----------------------------

-OpenAMR\_UI's functionality relies on a robust architecture composed of interconnected ROS nodes, standard packages, and communication libraries.
+OpenAMR\_UI's functionality relies on a robust architecture composed of interconnected ROS2 nodes, standard packages, and communication libraries.
 Let's delve deeper into each of these components

 ![Architecture](images/UI_architecture.jpg "Architecture")

 **Core nodes:**

-**MapNode:** this node serves as the central hub for map and route management within OpenAMR\_UI.
+**MapNode / Handler:** this node serves as the central hub for map and route management within OpenAMR\_UI.
 It shoulders several key responsibilities:

 *   **Map management:** saves and loads map data, ensuring the persistence of the robot's operational environment across sessions.

 *   **Route management:** handles route creation, editing, and storage, allowing you to define various paths for the AMR.

-*   **Navigation control:** launches the necessary ROS nodes responsible for robot navigation based on the defined routes.
+*   **Navigation control:** launches the necessary ROS2 nodes responsible for robot navigation based on the defined routes.

-*   **Mapping control:** MapNode can launch ROS nodes for map creation or updates, enabling you to modify the environment representation.
+*   **Mapping control:** MapNode can launch ROS2 nodes for map creation or updates, enabling you to modify the environment representation.

-**WayPointNavNode:** this node acts as the brain of the robot's navigation.
+**WayPointNavNode / Nav:** this node acts as the brain of the robot's navigation.
 It takes center stage when the AMR is actively following a route:

 *   **Route execution:** once a route is selected, the WayPointNavNode meticulously executes the navigation commands, guiding the robot along the predefined waypoints.

 *   **Advanced functions (Optional):** this node can run additional functionalities related to different robot’s actuators, mechanisms and sensors.

-**UINode:** this node serves as the user interface (UI) and the bridge between the human operator and the robot's inner workings.
+**UINode/ FLask:** this node serves as the user interface (UI) and the bridge between the human operator and the robot's inner workings.
 It comprises two essential elements:

 *   **UI Application:** this is the graphical interface you interact with, typically written on React framework.
 It allows you to visualize maps, create routes, control the robot, and access information.

-*   **Flask Server:** operating behind the scenes, the Flask server facilitates communication between the UI and the ROS nodes.
+*   **Flask Server:** operating behind the scenes, the Flask server facilitates communication between the UI and the ROS2 nodes.
 It utilizes libraries like roslib.js to exchange data in a standardized format, ensuring seamless interaction.

 **Standard packages:**

 Our package uses next external packages:

-1.  **rosbridge\_server:** this ROS package acts as a translator, enabling communication between ROS and web technologies.
+1.  **rosbridge\_server:** this ROS2 package acts as a translator, enabling communication between ROS2 and web technologies.
 It essentially bridges the gap between the robot's internal operations and the web-based UI.

 2.  **web\_video\_server:** as the name suggests, this package facilitates video streaming.
 It allows you to view a live video feed from the robot's camera (if equipped) directly within the UI, providing valuable visual feedback on the robot's environment.

-3.  **navigation\_package (linorobot includes it):** this core ROS package provides a comprehensive framework for robot navigation.
+3.  **navigation\_package (linorobot includes it):** this core ROS2 package provides a comprehensive framework for robot navigation.
 It encompasses various functionalities, including:

     1.  **Localization (AMCL package):** estimating the robot's position within the environment.